inclusive-design/idrc/src/collections/projects/en-CA/regulating-the-digital-domain.md

 ---
 ## A﻿bout the project

-The project Regulating the Digital Domain (RtDD) is looking at the challenges people with disabilities face when interacting with ICT (information and communication technologies) and digital tools.
+Regulating the Digital Domain (RtDD) is looking at the challenges people with disabilities face when interacting with ICT (information and communication technologies) and digital tools.

 During the project the RtDD team will: